 - 2016: Valegro, the elite dressage star and world record breaker, ridden by Charlotte Dujardin

-The H&H judging panel, which included at least one independent judge, chose the following shortlist of contenders from all the nominees received.
-Public voting has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, which included at least one independent judge, chose a five-strong shortlist of contenders from all the nominees received, which was then opened to a public vote before the winner was announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

 Enable, 5, Flat racing